 Sports Agent Education

 According to Leary, sports agents typically have a fair amount of schooling under their belt.
-“Many sports agents are graduates of sports management programs at the undergraduate who then go on to pursue a law degree,” he said.
+“Many sports agents are graduates of sports management programs at the undergraduate level who then go on to pursue a law degree,” he said.
 “However a law degree is not necessary to become a sports agent.”
-While having a law degree can be a great step in the right direction, many sports agents also have a degree in sports management.
+While having a law degree can be a great step in the right direction, many sports agents also have a degree in sport management.

 Many aspiring sports agents will first obtain an undergraduate degree in sports management and then go on to receive a law degree.
 Another approach is to take a master’s degree program focused on sports leadership or something similar.
 These courses and degrees provide key skills and a solid foundation of sales, marketing, communication, and more—all of which are needed to excel as a sports agent.